 4: Try something new.

 The only workout that’s effective is a workout you’ll actually do.
-That’s why Bowden recommends “being promiscuous with exercise.”
-That is, try a lot of different activities — jogging, swimming, hiking, biking, bootcamp, team sports — to discover what you truly enjoy.
+Try a lot of different activities — jogging, swimming, hiking, biking, bootcamp, team sports — to discover what you truly enjoy.
 And if you find a few favorites, all the better.
 You’ll be less likely to get injured and more likely to stick to an active lifestyle.
 Looking for a little guidance?
 Consider downloading a virtual training app, which you can take with you anywhere on your phone or tablet.
 Bowden likes YogaGlo; some other popular picks include Nike Training Club, Pear, and Aaptiv.

 5: Consult a pro.